aws-samples/WorkSpaces-CloudWatch-InternetMonitor-Queries/README.md

 ## WorkSpaces queries for CloudWatch Internet Monitor
 This repository hosts a PowerShell module to help administrators query the CloudWatch Internet Monitor Logs and get insights into the WorkSpaces connected to a specific ISP, ASN, City, State or Country.
-WorkSpace administrators can with calling Get-Connected-WSLocations to see details on where users are connecting to WorkSpaces.
-In addition, the Get-ImpactedWorkSpaces will show details on specific users specified in the parameters.
-The Get-CWLogResults will allow further custom queries to dive into the logs.
+Administrators can gather information on active health events  WorkSpace administrators can with calling `Get-ConnectedWSLocations` to see details on where users are connecting to WorkSpaces.
+In addition, the `Get-ImpactedWorkSpaces` will show details on specific users specified in the parameters.
+The `Get-CWLogResults` will allow further custom queries to dive into the logs.

 ### Usage
 To review cmdlet usage, you can run `Get-Help` against the cmdlets after importing the module.
 For example: